DuqueOM/Guia-Master-IA/docs/en/08_PROYECTO_MNIST.md

 ## Practical notes (Week 24)

-- **Fashion-MNIST (optional):** run the benchmark on Fashion-MNIST for a more realistic gap between LR vs MLP/CNN.
+- **Fashion-MNIST (main run):** benchmark on Fashion-MNIST for a more realistic gap between LR vs MLP/CNN.
 - **Dirty Data Check:** generate a corrupted dataset (noise/NaNs/inversion) with `scripts/corrupt_mnist.py` and document cleaning.
 - **Minimal deployment:** train + save a CNN with `scripts/train_cnn_pytorch.py`, then predict a single 28×28 image with `scripts/predict.py`.